LukeJHarvey/GameOfLife/README.md

 - [x] Importing from Terminal
 - [ ] Exporting from Terminal
 - [ ] Resizing board in game
+- [ ] Add Buttons to function as Exporting, and Importing
+- [ ] Change makefile to organize files better
 - [ ] Go back to last import
 - [ ] Reverse?
 - [ ] Online Database to upload Templates to